petrinm/tgstats/README.md

 ```
 $ ./dump.py test --initdb --id <your id>
 ```
+Kill the script with CTRL+C when it starts to complain about empty responses.

 5) To update or continue dumping without reseting request index
 ```
 $ ./dump.py test [--continue]
 ```
+Kill the scripts with CTRL+C after message id collisions start to occur.

 6) Generate stats
 ```